Solar Panel Home Insurance: Coverage, Costs & What You Need to Know

 • Ground systems may need a separate rider or floater policy

 If you have a ground-mounted system, ask your insurer about increasing your other structures limit or adding an endorsement specifically for the array.
-For reference, severe weather events — including the hail and convective storms now impacting insurance rates coast to coast — are the leading cause of claims involving ground-mounted solar.
+Severe weather events, including the hail and convective storms that pushed U.S. insured losses above $51 billion in 2025, are the leading cause of claims involving ground-mounted solar.

 Smart Savings Made Simple!